-Number of Scholarships: There are two bursary awards available.
+Number of Awards: There are two bursary awards available.

 - Alan Ross Academic Bursary Award: The Alan Ross Academic Bursary Award is available each year to successful applicants pursuing postgraduate training in a pediatric specialty after having completed three years of core training in pediatrics, or equivalent.
 Successful candidates will intend to pursue an academic career in pediatrics upon completion of training.
 This award is for physicians who will be training mostly in research and who might have a varying degree of clinical contact.

 - Clinical Bursary Award in Pediatrics: The Clinical Bursary Award in Pediatrics is available each year to successful applicants who wish to pursue postgraduate training in a pediatric specialty after having completed 3 years of core training in pediatrics or its equivalent.
 The successful candidates will intend to pursue an academic career in pediatrics, upon completion of their training.
 A majority of the training will consist of clinical work.

 Nationality: International students are eligible to apply.

 Entrance Requirement: Eligible applicants are considered as follows:

 - Graduates of Canadian Medical Schools (Non Quebec).